avanwouwe/citadel-browser-agent/README.md

 Citadel helps you identify shadow IT and unused licences.
 It does this by inspecting internet use (navigation, clicking, application logins).
 Citadel attempts to identify sites that are "applications" by separating authenticated and unauthenticated internet sites.

 The reports are generated as security events.
 Two types of reports are generated:
-* one event per day, per application, showing the number of interactions (triggered once per day)
+* one event per day, per application (triggered once per day)
 * one event per application (triggered once every two weeks)
   * showing the number of days the application was not used
   * and the accounts used for that application, if they are not conforming to security policies (password quality, etc)